-Our vision is to help reduce the number of homeless pets in northern Wisconsin.
+Our vision is to help reduce the number of homeless pets in Wisconsin.

-The Fix Is In works closely with not only the public, but also: humane societies, animal advocate groups, rescue groups, and Trap Neuter Release groups.
+The Fix Is In worked closely with not only the public, but also: humane societies, animal advocate groups, rescue groups, and Trap Neuter Release groups.